As with all things in life, change sometimes become a necessary component to ensure the continued success of your fitness business.

 When considering a switch, you need to understand what your current software agreement means for your business as you initiate your transition.

-Here are three things you need to to look out for in your software agreement as you prepare to make a software switch:
+Here are three things you need to to look out for in your software license agreement as you prepare to make a software switch:

 - Know the Terms of Your Contract